 The Circumpolar Health Research Network (CHRN) is an organisation focused on the cooperation and collaboration of health scientists working on research in the circumpolar region.
 Each year, the CHRN offer travel scholarships to student members, helping them to attend conferences and summer schools around the world.

-Tell us a bit about your research, and why the Circumpolar Health Research Network travel scholarship was important for you.
+Tell us a bit about your research and why the conference was so important for your career

 Katie: As a public health student, researcher, and practitioner, I was excited to learn I’d been offered the opportunity to travel to Nuuk, Greenland to attend the 2016 NunaMed conference; both to learn with colleagues across the circumpolar north, and to share information about work I’m a part of.

-Despite the incredible opportunity to learn and connect with colleagues in Greenland, I was unsure how I would find the funding to cover travel expenses to make it to the conference and summer school, particularly given the high cost of travel to Greenland.
+Despite the incredible opportunity to learn and connect with colleagues in Greenland, I was unsure how I would find the funding to cover travel expenses.
+Particularly given the high cost of travel to Greenland.
 I gratefully received partial funding support from a grant through the coordinator of the PhD summer school.
 This made me realize travel to Greenland was a real possibility, however a gap in funding support remained.

-How did the scholarship application process work?
+How did the travel scholarship application process work?

 What were your highlights of attending the NunaMed conference?

 Charlotte: The conference included a lot of different topics which were both informative and entertaining.
-I’ve learned new things and made a lot of promising acquaintances which have made it possible for me to make other study-related travel.
+I’ve learned new things and made a lot of promising acquaintances.
+These, in turn, have made it possible for me to make other study-related travel.

 Katie: Connecting with other public health practitioners and researchers in the circumpolar north was an incredible learning experience.
 During the PhD school, I explored the ideas of Community-Based Participatory Action Research and the ethics of research in small populations.
-During the summer school and conference, I enjoyed learning from people from around the circumpolar north, including individuals from Greenland, Denmark, Canada, and the United States.
+During the summer school and conference, I enjoyed learning from people from around the circumpolar north.
+This included individuals from Greenland, Denmark, Canada, and the United States.

-Charlotte: I would recommend any young researcher with an interest in circumpolar health to apply for this scholarship when available.
+Charlotte: I would recommend any young researcher with an interest in circumpolar health to apply for these travel scholarships when available.
 The scholarship gave me the opportunity of travelling to Greenland where I contributed to a conference for the first time.